nhancox/nodeship-prompt/README.md

 ## Current Issues and Tasks

+- Optional newline printed between last output and the new prompt (restructure `symbol` settings to accomodate)
 - Have `pkg` automatically build for Node.js v12 without the user requiring it
+- Consider a better structure for the configuration file
+- Better join behavior for plugin results (i.e., when a plugin returns an empty string like can happen with `git` in the future)
 - JSON schema for checking the config?
 Or just throw errors?
 Maybe just a way to test a config to make sure it's valid and then throw in production?
+- Documentation
+- Add more to the initial about
+- Separate things like planned features and plugins into another file?

 ## License